Brennall/HFH-SRD/Chapter07.md

 The classification and size of a domain determine its maximum population.
 A wilderness domain cannot exceed 4 families per square mile, or 125 families per 6-mile hex.
 A borderlands domain cannot exceed 8 families per square mile, or 250 families per 6-mile hex.
 A civilized domain cannot exceed 25 families per square mile, or 780 families per 6-mile hex.
 For the domain to grow past this limit, the adventurer must secure an additional area of land (such as an adjacent 6-mile hex) to permit the population to grow.
 No domain can be larger than its stronghold can secure.
 The maximum domain size is 1 24-mile hex, consisting of 16 contiguous 6-mile hexes.
 If a wilderness domain ever reaches the maximum of 125 families x 16 6-mile hexes (2,000 families), it becomes a borderlands domain.
 If a borderlands domain ever reaches the maximum of 250 families x 16 6-mile hexes (4,000 families), it becomes a civilized domain.
 No domain can normally have more than 12,500 families (780 families x 16 6-mile hexes), as this is the upper limit the land can support (roughly 120 people per square mile).

-An adventurer can exceed his domain’s limits of growth by establishing an urban settlement within the domain.
+An adventurer can exceed his domain's limits of growth by establishing an urban settlement within the domain.
 See the Villages, Towns, and Cities rules below.

 ### Collecting Revenue

 Each month, the adventurer collects revenue from each peasant family in his domain.
 There are four sources of income: land revenue, service revenue, tax revenue, and vassal revenue.
-The first three types of revenue are generated by the domain’s peasant families, while the last is only generated if the adventurer has one or more vassal domains (described below).
+The first three types of revenue are generated by the domain's peasant families, while the last is only generated if the adventurer has one or more vassal domains (described below).

 ### Source	    Monthly Revenue

-Land	    3–9gp / family
+Land	    3-9gp / family

 Services    4gp/ family